 This paper studies how predictive algorithms impact human decisions.
-Conventional wisdom assumes that algorithms affect human decisions by providing people with datadriven predictions.
+Conventional wisdom assumes that algorithms affect human decisions by providing people with data-driven predictions.
 In this paper, I demonstrate that algorithms matter in another way.
-Algorithmic predictions are often translated into recommendations for decision-makers, and these algorithmic recommendations have their own independent effects on human decisions.
+Algorithms often provide decision-makers with explicit recommendations, and these algorithmic recommendations have independent effects on human decisions.

 I demonstrate the importance of algorithmic recommendations by isolating their causal effects on human decisions.
-I use a unique setting in the US criminal justice system paired with administrative data to demonstrate that algorithmic recommendations have first-order effects on human decisions.
-In my setting, lenient recommendations increase judges' lenient bail decisions by 40% for marginal cases.
+I use a unique setting in the U.S. criminal justice system paired with administrative data to demonstrate that algorithmic recommendations have first-order effects on human decisions.
+In my setting, lenient recommendations increase judges' lenient bail decisions by 30-40% for marginal cases.

 These economically meaningful effects are not attributable to changes in algorithmic predictions.
-Instead, the evidence is consistent with recommendations changing human decisions because they change the costs of errors to the people making decisions.
-Judges may become more lenient when their choices are consistent with recommendations, because the recommendation shields them from backlash.
+Instead, the evidence is consistent with recommendations changing human decisions because they change the incentives of making different decisions.
+Recommendations may change decisions because they change the cost of errors - liability is lower when adhering to recommendations, but higher when deviating from recommendations.

-In this way, recommendations can change more than just the allocation of decisions (who gets which decision) - they can change the overall composition (how many decisions are lenient).
-If decision-makers and algorithm designers disagree about the costs of errors, then recommendations could better align decision-maker incentives with social planner objectives (e.g., less money bail) (McLaughlin and Spiess 2022).
+In this way, recommendations can change more than just the allocation of decisions - they can change the overall composition of decisions.
+If decision-makers and algorithm designers disagree about the costs of errors, then recommendations may better align decision-maker incentives with social planner objectives (McLaughlin and Spiess 2022).
 Algorithmic recommendations are, therefore, a type of what Cowgill and Stevenson (2020) call "algorithmic social engineering": recommendations are derived from algorithmic predictions, but adjusted to meet certain policy objectives.

-These results help inform policy issues related to algorithms and human decisions.
-For instance, Obermeyer et al. (2019) found that a healthcare algorithm was "less likely to refer black people than white people who were equally sick to [programs] that aim to improve care."
-The company responsible for the algorithm's predictions and recommendations replied that the algorithm's recommendation (of whether to refer someone to care) is "just one of many data elements intended to be used to select patients for clinical engagement programs."
-In other words, because doctors consider more than just algorithmic recommendations when making decisions, the company argued the recommendations need not impact final outcomes.
-My results demonstrate that algorithmic recommendations have independent causal effects on human decisions even when many other pieces of data are available.
-Therefore, algorithmic recommendations (like the referral recommendation) merit independent study and scrutiny because they have strong and demonstrable effects on high-stakes decisions.
+These results help inform policy discussions related to algorithms and human decisions.
+For instance, when Obermeyer et al. (2019) found that a healthcare algorithm was racially biased, the company that developed the algorithm replied that the algorithm's recommendation (of whether to refer someone to care) is "just one of many data elements intended to be used to select patients for clinical engagement programs" (Johnson 2019).
+In other words, because doctors consider more than just algorithmic recommendations when making decisions, the company argued their algorithmic recommendations don't necessarily impact final outcomes.
+My results demonstrate that algorithmic recommendations do have strong causal effects on human decisions even when many other pieces of data are available.
+Therefore, algorithmic recommendations (like this referral recommendation) merit independent study and scrutiny because they have meaningful demonstrable effects on high-stakes decisions.